GP ADHD Prescribing in Australia

 What Are the ADHD Prescribing Rules in My State?

 ADHD prescribing rules vary by state and territory in Australia.
-Queensland GPs can fully initiate stimulant prescriptions.
-NSW GPs can continue specialist-initiated prescriptions from March 2026.
-SA, WA, and ACT have partial reforms underway.
-VIC, TAS, and NT still require specialist initiation.
+Queensland, SA, and WA GPs can fully initiate stimulant prescriptions.
+NSW GPs can continue specialist-initiated prescriptions (Stage 1) with initiation training underway (Stage 2).
+Victoria is training GPs for September 2026.
+The ACT launched GP training in February 2026.

 Expand any state below for detailed requirements, training information, and current status.